Liturgical-Calendar/liturgy-components-js/README.md

 The `ApiClient` must be statically initialized before any UI components can be used, since the UI components depend on the data provided by the ApiClient.
 By default, the `ApiClient` will initialize itself with the API URL at https://litcal.johnromanodorazio.com/api/dev/, but you can provide a different API URL, whether local or remote, by passing the url as a parameter to the `ApiClient.init()` method.

 The `ApiClient.init()` method returns a promise that resolves when the metadata about available liturgical calendars has been fetched from the API.
-The promise will resolve to an instance of the `ApiClient` class if successful, or to false if an erro occurs.
+The promise will resolve to an instance of the `ApiClient` class if successful, or to false if an error occurs.

 Example: